sai-sensei/kernel_xiaomi_citrus/README.md

 See the `COPYING` file for full license text.

 ## Notes
-- This is **not yet a custom kernel**
+- This is **not a custom kernel**
-- History was reset for clean maintenance (Option C)
+- History was reset for clean maintenance
-- Branding and modifications will be added incrementally